Xhosa Wars: Cattle-killing movement (1856–58)

-Ninth war (1877–1879)
+Ninth war (1877–79)

 Background

 The ninth and final frontier war – also known as the "Fengu-Gcaleka War" or "Ngcayechibi's War", the latter being the name of the headman at whose feast the initial bar fight occurred – involved several competing powers: the Cape Colony Government and its Fengu allies, the British Empire, and the Xhosa armies (Gcaleka and Ngqika).
 The Cape Colony addressed local needs through their own devices, creating a period of peace and prosperity, and achieved partial independence from Britain with "Responsible Government"; it had relatively little interest in territorial expansion.
 The frontier was policed lightly using small, highly mobile, mounted mixed-race commandos that were recruited locally from Boer, Fengu, Khoi and settler frontier peoples.
 The multi-racial franchise, and legal recognition for indigenous systems of land tenure, had also gone some way to easing frontier tensions.
 Any further intrusion of the British government in Cape affairs to disrupt this state was thought unnecessary and ill-advised.

 The British Government sought to increase control in southern Africa by uniting all the states of the region into a Confederation under the overall rule of the British Empire, the same policy that was successfully applied to Canada.
 This Confederation scheme required that the remaining independent Black States be annexed; a frontier war was seen as an ideal opportunity for such a conquest.
 Both the Cape Colony and Xhosa shared the view that actions to achieve such a scheme at that time would create instability.

 The integration of the Black African population of the frontier into the life patterns and practices of the Cape Colony had developed unevenly.
 The Fengu had rapidly adapted to and accepted the changes coming to southern Africa by taking to urban trade.
 The Gcaleka Xhosa resided predominately in the independent Gcaleka land to the east and had suffered greatly from the effects of war, alcoholism and Nongqawuse's cattle killing.
 They bitterly resented the material success of the Fengu, although some Gcaleka lived within the Cape's borders.

 A series of devastating droughts across the Transkei threatened the relative peace which had prevailed for the previous few decades.
 In the memorable summary of the historian De Kiewiet: "In South Africa, the heat of drought easily becomes the fever of war."
 The drought had started in 1875 in Gcalekaland and had spread to other parts of the Transkei and Basutoland, as well as to the Cape Colony controlled Ciskei.
 By 1877, it had become the most severe drought ever recorded.
-In 1877, political tensions among Xhosa e began to emerge, particularly between the Mfengu, the Thembu and the Gcaleka.
+In 1877, political tensions among the Xhosa began to emerge, particularly between the Mfengu, the Thembu and the Gcaleka.
 A wedding celebration in September 1877 was the scene of a bar fight when the tensions emerged after Gcaleka harassed the Fengu in attendance.
 Later in the same day, Gcaleka attacked a Cape Colony police outpost, which was manned predominantly by a Fengu ethnic police force.